 Use only two colors, but make them vibrant.
 I’ll dream about those shimmery inner corners tonight.

 I see the fire in your eyes with this yellow and orange combo.
 Finish off your eye makeup with some liner and wispy eyelashes for a feminine look.

 Keep cool this summer with cool blue and purple tones, but keep your cheeks flushed with an exaggerated blush.

 Check out Wayne’s tutorial to perfect your eyeshadow skill:

 Dazzled?
 I know I am.
 I bet you didn’t know that eyeliner could also achieve an ombre look.

 This tutorial broke down where to apply colors and how to blend them to create a gradient color melt.
-It’s up to you what colors to arm your ombre makeup look with, but I have to say that I would remiss if I stuck with your browns.
+It’s up to you what colors to arm your ombre makeup look with, but I have to say that you would remiss if you stuck with your browns.
 Add some mint pastel or neon tones with your brown and inspire the artist in you!

 I can imagine the look in your eyes, and I think it’s looking ombre.

 Which colors are your ombre eye shadow pick?
 Share your thoughts with us, we’d love to hear from you, let us know in the comments section below.

 - 10 Stunning Ways To Rock A White Eyeliner